 Tocilizumab may cause headaches and skin reactions, such as a rash or itching, while you are receiving the injection or within 24 hours after you receive it.
 Check with your doctor or nurse right away if you or your child have any of these symptoms.

-This medicine may cause a serious type of allergic reaction called anaphylaxis.
+This medicine may cause serious types of allergic reactions, including anaphylaxis.
 Anaphylaxis can be life-threatening and requires immediate medical attention.
-Tell your doctor right away if you or your child have a rash; hives; itching; swelling of the face, tongue, and throat; trouble breathing; or chest pain after you receive the medicine.
+Tell your doctor right away if you or your child have a rash, hives, itching, swelling of the face, tongue, and throat, trouble breathing, or chest pain after you receive the medicine.

 Your child's vaccines need to be current before he or she begins using tocilizumab injection.
 Be sure to ask your child's doctor if you have any questions about this.

 This medicine may increase the level of cholesterol and fats in your blood.
 If this condition occurs, your doctor may give you a medicine to lower the cholesterol and fats.
 Talk to your doctor if you or your child have concerns.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.